Short vs long-term lead generation tactics, what they are, how they work and the differences between them.

-Well, a strategy is the specific approach that you are going to take in order to achieve the goals and objectives that you have set.
-It is, therefore, pretty high level.
+Well, a strategy is a specific approach that you are going to take in order to achieve the goals and objectives that you have set.
+It is, therefore, a pretty high level.

 You can see in that definition of strategy there is no talk of what we are going to do or what actions we are going to take in order to meet those goals and objectives.

 Tactics, on the other hand, are the specific actions that you take to achieve the goals and objectives that you set.
 They are informed by your overall approach or strategy.

 Pay-per-click (PPC) advertising

 PPC is one of the best ways to generate leads quickly as you’re essentially paying for them.

 With PPC, you can target specific audiences based on criteria and keywords, ensuring that the people who click your ads are interested in what you’re marketing.

 For example, you can use PPC to drive searchers to a new eBook you’ve created or a webinar that you’re hosting.